Monte A. Ciotto, Associate Vice Chancellor

 Technical Services provides secure and reliable technology solutions to achieve the business and financial goals of the University.
 The Technical Services department consists of four groups: Application Development, Client Computing, Customer Support, and Server Computing.
 These areas encompass application and web site development, database administration, project management, systems analysis, client and server computing, technical support, and information security.

 Application Development • Develops and maintains over 50 custom built applications • Application development and release management • Business relationship management • Software architecture and engineering • Project management • Business analysis and process engineering • Database administration • Report development • Data Integration • Web and graphic design • University Business Forms development and support • System and product evaluation • Quality assurance

 Client Computing • Supports over 1,000 client computing devices and 700 commercial applications • Client hardware and software management and support • Hosted virtual desktop management and support • Hosted shared desktop management and support • Configuration management • Software licensing • Software packaging and deployment • Mobile computing • Payment terminals and Point-of-Sale • Network printing • System and product evaluation

-Server Computing • Supports 200 servers • Application hosting • Cloud services • File sharing • Data retention and recovery • Server capacity and performance management • Server availability and continuity management • Disaster recovery and business continuity • Virtualization
+Server Computing • Supports over 200 servers • Application hosting • Cloud services • Payment systems • File sharing • Server capacity and performance management • Server availability and continuity management • Disaster recovery and business continuity • Virtualization

 Customer Support • Supports over 750 customers with more than 500 incidents and requests each month • Customer service • Incident and problem management • User training and consultation • Change management • Software testing • Knowledge management and communications • Security auditing and incident response • Service level management • Security and account management